Dynamics of axion-neutral pseudoscalar mixing

 In the field basis the matrix elements of $\hat{\rho}_{\phi}(0)$ and $\hat{\rho}_{\chi}(0)$ are given by we emphasize that this is a \emph{functional} density matrix as the fields have spatial arguments.
 The density matrix for the fields $ \phi$ represents either a pure state or more generally an initial statistical ensemble, whereas $\hat{\rho}_{\chi}(0)$ is given by eqn. (\ref{rhochi}).

-To obtain the effective action out of equilibrium for the (ALP) field $a$ we evolve the initial density matrix in time and trace over the ``bath'' degrees of freedom, leading to a reduced density matrix for the field $a$, from which we can compute its expectation values or correlation functions as a function of time.
+To obtain the effective action out of equilibrium for the fields $\phi_{1,2}$ (describing the (ALP) and neutral pion fields in (\ref{axpilag})), we evolve the initial density matrix in time and trace over the ``bath'' degrees of freedom, leading to a reduced density matrix for the fields $\phi_{1,2}$, from which we can compute its expectation values or correlation functions as a function of time.

 The time evolution of the density matrix in the Schroedinger picture is given by

 where

 and $H_{0 \phi},H_{\chi}$ are the Hamiltonians for the respective fields.